-Soft moonlight colored eyeshadow looks like a dreamy cloud on the eyelids, while deeper grey tones cut the crease and contour to perfection.
+Soft, moonlight-colored eyeshadow looks like a dreamy cloud on the eyelids, while deeper gray tones cut the crease and contour to perfection.
 Finish with a few coats of your favorite mascara for gorgeous, voluminous eyelashes.

 Lashes and Contour

-At first glance the eyelashes might be all you see yet there is a subtle and unique cut crease shadow look that is so beautiful, you certainly won't miss it.
+At first glance the eyelashes might be all you see, yet there's a subtle and unique cut crease shadow look that is so beautiful, you certainly won't want to miss it.
 Natural shadow colors create definition while the lashes add depth and balance.

 Caramel and Creme